When searching for addiction treatment programs in the New London, Connecticut area, there are numerous rehab facilities.

 (860) 447-2233

-Sound Community Services provides multiple treatment programs to adults struggling with substance use disorders and dual diagnosis.
+Sound Community Services provides multiple treatment programs to adults living with substance use disorders and dual diagnosis.

 - individual therapy